shubh-chawda/fin-ratio-projectile-aero/README.md

 ## 📊 4.
 Statistical Rigor

 ### Uncertainty Quantification
-To ensure that the "drag dip" wasn't an artifact of experimental variance, I performed a **Bootstrap Resampling analysis ($N=5000$)**.
-By resampling the original trial data with replacement, I generated 95% Confidence Intervals (CI) for the effective drag parameter $k_{eff}$.
+To ensure that the reduction in drag wasn't an artifact of experimental variance, we perform a **Bootstrap Resampling analysis ($N=5000$)**.
+By resampling the original trial data with replacement, we generated 95% Confidence Intervals (CI) for the effective drag parameter $k_{eff}$.

 <p align="center">
   <img src="outputs/k_eff_vs_fin_bootstrap_ci.png" width="60%" alt="Figure 5: Bootstrap Confidence Intervals">